maxgray7-dev/ski-club_project/README.md

 ## Description

 The Ski Club project has a purpose to unite people with the similar interests.
 In particular, those who interested in skiining or snowboarding activities.
-Ski club arranges trips for members for specific dates to french Alpes.
+Ski club arranges trips for members for specific dates to french Alpes in groups.
+That brings more joy and reduces stress in planning and findinge new locations.
-Members of club benefit from cheaper prices on trips, meet with ski and snowboarding community, learning/ improving skills, have access to limited offers, support in regards equipment,  make new friends,  and keep their life active.
-Additionally this help people to plan their next holidays, discover new locations, and take an advanate of fully organised trips.
+Members of club benefit from cheaper prices on trips, meet with ski and snowboarding community, learning/ improving skills, have access to limited offers, support in regards of equipment,  make new friends,  and keep their life active.
+Additionally this helps people to plan their next holidays, discover new locations, and take an advanate of fully organised trips.
 View the live project [here](https://maxgray7-dev.github.io/ski-club_project/).

 ![Ski Club Site](https://i.ibb.co/Mnw11KC/am-i-responsive.png)